LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 Notably, you can even send individual `Future`s to other workers, allowing the workers to synchronize and transfer the data among each other.
-This is beneficial for implementing advanced parallel algoritms.
+This is beneficial for implementing advanced parallel algorithms.

 ### `Dinfo` handles